-A group of informational questions at the end of the exam will be included, but they will not count toward the candidate’s total score.
+A group of informational questions at the beginning of the exam will be included, but they will not count toward the candidate’s total score.
 These questions ask about general demographics (such as gender, minority status, etc.).
 The purpose of these questions is to gather information about the candidates enabling the exam to be analyzed for bias and fairness, so that all candidates receive an equal opportunity to succeed.

 Responses to these demographic questions are voluntary, but encouraged, and they will not influence the candidate’s exam score in any way.
 It is strongly recommended that candidates provide honest responses, because it will assist the exam developers in making sure the exam fair for all candidates.